webprofusion/certify-docs/Documenti/Dns/Provider/azuredns.md

 *Note: If you have not yet selected a DNS API provider to host your domain with be aware that Azure DNS is currently amongst the most complex to configure for API access.
 You should also note that **Azure Client Secrets can expire, causing your renewals to fail until you replace the key.***

+# To Configure using Azure Portal

+## Create an Azure AD Service Principle
+- In Azure Active Directory, create a user who will then be assigned permissions to update your DNS zone, this can be an App registration.
+- You will also need to add a Client Secret for use by this user (User > Certificates and Secrets).
+- In your DNS Zone, use the Access Control (IAM) option to Add a Role Assignment (DNS Zone Contributor).

+# To Configure using Powershell

 ## Step 1 – Install and configure Azure PowerShell

 Follow the instructions here: https://docs.microsoft.com/en-us/powershell/azure/get-started-azureps